Arun-kumar-95/guru_ji_astro_backend_assignment/README.md

 ## REST_Full Todo API

 Todo app simplifies our daily todo task and makes our life more easier and happier.
+- NOTE: IMPORT THE JSON FILES OF THE WORKING API ON POSTMAN TO SEE IT CLEARLY

 - Read Doc: https://arun-kumar-95.github.io/guru_ji_astro_backend_assignment/